Student Expectations

 TIMETABLE CHANGES

-Student timetable changes must be arranged through the office.
+Student timetable changes must be arranged through the office and the guidance team.
 A transfer from one course to another, or the addition of a class to a student’s original selection, is possible only if the timetable permits it and if the request is made a timely fashion.
 Students who wish to repeat classes will be given an opportunity to do so in summer school or the following school year.
 Circumstances may warrant timetable changes; however, these are limited in number.

 To discontinue a subject, a student must complete and submit the appropriate form (available at the office), including their request, the parent’s written permission and the subject teacher’s acknowledgement.
 The student’s original timetable remains in effect pending the approval of the change.